Steve129783/Steve/README.md

 2. Pack program remove the 'padding' method to reduce the unrelated information
 3. Add CNN channel weight to research the relationship between layers
 4. The hidden space visualization program is repaired

+### Prediction to the final state
+The patches from different components can be clustered in the hidden space, operator can check the location of the target cluster to know whether the current parameter (print temp, print speed, angle et al.) is appropriate compare with his predict.

 ## Please check 'c5_channel_weight.py' part.

 ### Supervised Learning models: